Lizzyrho21/Code301-Reading-Assignments/README.md

 Hello!
 Welcome to my reading notes page.
 Take a look around and gain some insight on what I'll be learn these next few months!
 Happy coding!

-Include a level-2 heading for each course, ie:
  ## Code 102 - Intro to Software Development